-Patrick undertakes research and publishes in the area of 'race', diversity and difference with a particular focus on 'race' disproportionality and differential treatment within the Criminal Justice System.
+Patrick undertakes research and publishes in the area of 'race' and ethnicity, with a particular focus on racial disparity, disproportionality and differential treatment within the Criminal Justice System.

-Most recently, he jointly published Dangerous Associations: joint enterprise, gangs and racism.(with Becky Clarke).
-This research report explores the complex, yet misconstrued association of black people (police) identified as involved with serious violence, which drives the imposition of harsh collective punishments and lengthy custodial sentences.
-Published by Centre for Crime and Justice Studies (CCJS), December 2015.
+Most recently, he authored Being Matrixed: the (over)policing of gang suspects in London http://www.stop-watch.org/uploads/documents/Being_Matrixed.pdf on behalf of the Stopwatch charity which foregrounds the narratives through storied recollections of young peoples' experiences of being registered and policed as a gang suspect.
+In addition, in 2016 he co-authroed Dangerous Associations: joint enterprise, gangs and racism.(with Becky Clarke).
+This study explores the complex, yet misconstrued associations of black people who are (police) identified as involved with serious violence.
+The findings demonstrates that the imposition of the gang label drives the imposition of harsh collective punishments and lengthy custodial sentences.

-In addition, he has been involved in the development, design and implementation of Criminal Justice and Voluntary and Charitable sector (VCS) interventions premised upon the principles of empowerment for a number of local and regional statutory and VCS organisations.
-In conjunction with colleagues in the Policy Evaluation and Research Unit (PERU), he has been extensively involved in the evaluation of short-term prisoner resettlement projects delivered by HMP Manchester and HMP Preston.
+Having previously worked as a research and evaluation officer for the Greater Manchester Probation Trust (1997-2007) he continues to advise and support the development of interventions premised upon the principles of empowerment for a number of local and regional statutory and VCS organisations.
+In conjunction with colleagues in the Policy Evaluation and Research Unit (PERU - MMU) he was involved in the evaluation of short-term prisoner resettlement projects delivered by HMP Manchester and HMP Preston.

 Patrick's teaching is informed and enhanced by his extensive academic, research and evaluation experience providing his students with a 'real-world' context to our understanding of 'crime', deviance and control.
 He completed his first degreee in BA (Hons) Social Science at the Manchester Metropolitan University in 1997.
 In 2002, he completed his MA (Econ) in Crime, Law and Society at the University of Manchester.
 He is a Fellow of the Higher Education Academy (HEA) following completion of the PGC-AP in 2009.
-He is currently undertaking his PhD at Lancaster University under the supervision of Professor David Smith and Dr. Paul Iganski.
+In 2017, he was awarded his PhD from Lancaster University under the supervision of Professor David Smith and Dr. Paul Iganski.

 1997-2007 - Research and Evaluation Officer, Greater Manchester Probation Trust.
 Oakland House, Talbot Road, Manchester.